-The Deadlands is a new monthly speculative fiction magazine.
-We will publish short stories, poems, and essays about the other realms, of the ends we face here, and the beginnings we find elsewhere.
+The Deadlands is a monthly speculative fiction magazine.
+We publish short stories, poems, and essays about the other realms, of the ends we face here, and the beginnings we find elsewhere.
 It will be a journey into the unknown, to meet those who live there still, even though they may be dead.
 Death is a journey we all will take, but we’d like to peek at the map before we go.

 This is the dead land

 The Deadlands exists in liminal spaces between life, death, and elsewhere.
 We are looking for speculative fiction that concerns itself with death–but also everything death may involve.
 A ghost in a shadowed wood.
 An afterlife discovered through a rusted door.
 An abandoned house in the middle of a haunted field.
 A skeletal figure moving with intent toward something unseen.
 Death personified.
 Burials in troubled lands.
 A raised scythe against a clouded sky.
 Memento mori.
 The rivers of the dead.
 The sprawling underworlds beneath our feet.

 The Deadlands would love to see stories from a worldwide perspective, different cultures, different approaches to death.
 We welcome stories from everyone, everywhere.
 Stories that feature characters impacted by someone passing away and processing the event of death, are fair game, but will likely be a hard sell.
 Stories about related subjects—zombies, demons, vampires, apocalypses, and the various undead—are not for us.
 An apocalypse may be your setting, but it isn’t your story.
 We are absolutely not interested in seeing weird West stories, or steampunk tales.
 Humor will be a harder sell than heartbreaking.